 My new favorite chili recipe, this Roasted Butternut Paleo Turkey Chili is sure to be yours, too!
-Packed with protein and tons of veggies- you won’t miss the beans!
-A great Whole30 chili.
+This is a bean-less chili recipe made with ground turkey.
+The roasted butternut squash is a great sweet contrast to the spicy chili base!
+Whole30 approved!

 Contents